 One change that made a huge difference for my body was using a shorter cushion.
 I had started with a Brentwood yoga bolster, but that turned out to be too high to sit with my legs curled up in front of me.
 It may work for you depending on your height and a few other factors, but for me, I really needed the smaller oval cushion which was lower and actually ended up being a better shape for my body too.

 I’ve spent quite a bit of money trying to figure out what works and what doesn’t; that’s why I wrote my guide on How I Set Up a Japanese-Inspired Floor Desk — so others could learn from my experiences without having to spend money on the wrong things and either go through the hassle of returning or missing the return window and end up with something they didn’t need.
 Of course you’ll still have some level of trial and error since everyone’s body is different, but hopefully it’s a good starting point.

 4. Don’t wear tight pants.

 I know this sounds crazy, but I found that wearing tight pants when I sit on the floor actually makes my knees ache.
-The fabric that doesn’t stretch with me adds a lot of pressure on my knees and makes them hurt no matter what position I’m in, even if it’s just for a short time.
+Fabric that doesn’t stretch with me adds a lot of pressure on my knees and makes them hurt no matter what position I’m in, even if it’s just for a short time.
 Now whenever I sit on the floor, I always wear loose clothes or stretchy pants (or no pants).
 This allows my body the space it needs to do what it needs to do for the position I want to use in that moment.